SinoJue/Reset/README.md

 ## :computer: Prepare to reset
 > There are many reason for reset computer, slow speed, unorganized archives, path or system error, clean unuseful files, even change the PC name.
 >
-Anyone who has reset the system knows that downloading resources from the server is extremely slow and has chance of error (if an error occurs, you have to start over).
-This is not a good idea for people who often need to reset.
+Anyone who has reset the system knows that downloading resources from the server is slow, and is not a good idea for people who often need to reset.
 <br/>
 One of the best solution is **make your own local static resources**, a USB drive is a commonly used option.
 |**NAME**|**BADGE**|**LINK**|**DESCRIPTION**|